tuxtof/labs/calm/lab6/calm_workshop_lab6.rst

   $ sudo vi /etc/ansible/group_vars/servers

-.. note:: Other text editors other than "vi" can be used as needed (i.e. nano, emacs, etc...), my need to be installed.
+.. note:: Other text editors other than "vi" can be used as needed (i.e. nano, emacs, etc...).
+Caution: They may need to be installed.

 Add this code to the file: